 Because the date of separation is a gray area, it can be a good idea to talk to a divorce lawyer even before you’ve made a final decision about whether to go through with the divorce.
 This will give you a better understanding of the steps you need to take to protect your rights.

-To schedule a free consultation about your date of separation or other divorce issues, contact the Law Offices of William Edgar today.
+To schedule a free consultation about your date of separation or other divorce issues, contact the Edgar & Dow today.
 Call our office at (888) 251-9618 for a free consultation.

 California is ranked as the second most expensive state for child support, second only to Hawaii.
 This is primarily due to the…

 Determining Child Support in California When determining child support in California, the two primary factors the court will consider is the income of…